Diary of a Wimpy Kid: Dog Days (film): Plot

-Visiting the local public pool, the Heffleys run into Lenwood Heath, a reformed delinquent friend of Rodrick's who works as a lifeguard there.
+Visiting the local public pool with summer vacation starting, the Heffleys run into Lenwood Heath, a reformed delinquent friend of Rodrick's who works as a lifeguard there.
 He attends Spag Union, a strict disciplinarian military school that begins in the eighth grade.
 Frank notices that Greg is about to start that grade and considers signing him up.
-After learning that Greg spent his entire first day of summer vacation playing video games, Frank revokes the privilege, leading to Susan urging Frank to spend more time with him; he attempts to do so, but Greg's indifference annoys him.
+After learning that Greg spent his entire first day playing video games, Frank revokes this privilege, leading to Susan urging Frank to spend more time with him; he attempts to do so, but Greg's indifference annoys him.

 Rowley invites Greg to the local country club.
 Initially reluctant, he joins Rowley and discovers that his crush, Holly Hills, teaches tennis there.
-After Rodrick learns that Holly's elder sister, Heather, whom he has a crush on, also works there, he asks Greg to help him sneak in.
-Frank surprises Greg with an unpaid summer internship at his office, hoping they can bond.
+After Rodrick learns that Holly's elder sister, Heather, whom he has a crush on, additionally works there, he asks Greg to help him sneak in.
+Frank surprises Greg with a non-paying summer internship at his job, hoping they can bond.
 Disliking the idea, Greg lies about having received a job at the club, to his parents' delight.

 Rowley invites Greg on a family trip to a rented beach house near the boardwalk.
-Before they leave, Frank and Susan give Greg a starter cell phone that only allows him to call home or 911.
-Greg becomes increasingly creeped out by how close the Jeffersons are and secretly uses the family patriarch's laptop to email Susan into rescuing him.
-The Jeffersons become suspicious after he inadvertently sends the email to everyone on the contact list.
-He desperately tries to call home using his new phone, but ends up calling 911 instead, leading to Rowley's father almost being arrested when he absentmindedly answers the door with a knife in his hand.
-Greg is sent home early and Frank starts to see Rowley as a bad influence.
+Before they leave, Frank and Susan give Greg an impractical starter mobile phone that only allows him to call home or 911.
+Greg becomes increasingly creeped out by how close the Jeffersons are and secretly uses their laptop to email Susan into rescuing him.
+The family becomes suspicious after he inadvertently sends the email to everyone on the contact list; he desperately tries to call home using his new phone, but ends up accidentally calling 911 instead, leading to Rowley's father nearly being arrested when he absentmindedly answers the door with a knife in his hand.
+Greg is sent home early, and Frank starts to see Rowley as a bad influence.